MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 ms.date: 01/04/2023
 ---

-# About work items such as features, user stories, bugs, tasks in Azure Boards
+# About work items such as features, user stories, bugs, tasks defined in Azure Boards

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-Track the features and requirements you're developing, code defects or bugs, and other details using work items.
+You use work items to track features and requirements you're developing, code defects or bugs, and issues or risks to your project.
 Work items are similar to GitHub issues, but offer different types to track different types of information.

 You use work items to track anything you need to track.
 Each work item represents an object stored in the work item data store.
 Each work item is based on a work item type.
 And, each work item is assigned a unique identifier within an organization or project collection.
 The available work item types depend on the [process you used when creating your project](guidance/choose-process.md).